cssu/first-year-guide/README.md

 So yes, you’re thinking  – this is a CS guide!
 Why is it talking about math courses?
 Well, Mathematics and Computer Science go hand-in-hand (in particular, CSC165 and all the theory courses have a very mathematical approach).
 We are very much like our math counterparts on the theoretical side.
 This is the reason why you will have to pick a calculus course in your first-year, and your options are highly varied.

 The courses offered are MAT135/136, MAT137, and MAT157.
 Either of these will satisfy the program requirements if you are entering from out of stream, but 137 and 157 are more theoretically heavy (and mandatory for those in-stream or wishing to do the Data Science Specialist), and great proof preparatory materials.
 If you are considering a math specialist, you should take MAT157 since the math specialist only accepts MAT157.
 Otherwise MAT137 will also prepare you for the level of proof material in CSC165 compared to MAT135/136 which do not cover proofs.
 MAT137 is also the calculus course which is recommended by the CS department (and is mandatory unless taking 157 for in-stream students).
 MAT135/136 are more computationally heavy courses which do not help you with proof practice, but they fulfill the program requirements nonetheless.

+While we talk about the Math Specialist if your interested in taking a Math Major or Specialist you must take MAT223(Major)/MAT240(Major or Specialist) and MAT224(Major)/MAT247(Major or Specialist) (Linear Algebra I and II) in your first year.
+For everyone else it is not mandatory to do in first year but you must take at least MAT223 as part of the CS program requirements (most do it in their 2nd year), and some CS 3rd and 4th year courses require it.
+For more info check out the [math section in the calendar](https://fas.calendar.utoronto.ca/section/Mathematics) for full details.

 Do your due diligence and remember that if you take a more advanced course, you can normally try it out and drop down to the comparatively less dense math courses in the first 2 weeks (or more) with no penalty (the same doesn’t apply going up in difficulty).
 If you have any concerns, contact the math department.
 They have also provided some good prep work for first year calculus [here](https://www.math.toronto.edu/preparing-for-calculus/).